 \[ f'(x_0) = \lim_{x \to x_0} \frac{\log_b(x) - \log_b(x_0)}{x - x_0} \]

-Applying the logarithm base change formula (Properties of Logarithms):
+Applying the change of base formula for logarithms (Properties of Logarithms)

 \[ \log_b(x) - \log_b(x_0) = \frac{\ln(x) - \ln(x_0)}{\ln(b)} \]